Fine needle aspiration (FNA)

 If aspiration is not used, regular, multidirectional, up and down movements are practiced until apparition of cellular material in the needle.
 Non-aspirative technique is less traumatic for cells and devoid of blood.
 Moreover, isolated cells are easier smeared on the glass slide comparing to aspirated material which is richer in 3-dimentional cellular clusters.

 The needle is then removed from the syringe, the syringe filled with air and after refitting the needle , the the plunger of the syringe is pressed, a small drop of aspirated material is expressed onto each slide and smears are prepared.
 The needle should be washed with a preservative solution for cell block or liquid-based cytology preparations, in order to harvest as much of the sample as possible.
 The accuracy of liquid-based preparations is comparable to that obtained with direct smears, although the cytological appearance is slightly different.

 Complications of FNA are rare.
 The most common is bleeding.
-Occasionally, FNA can cause infarction of the lesion, particularly in fibroadenomas.

 The accuracy of FNA is highly operator dependent.
 Sensitivity for malignancy is high.
 False positive results are uncommon, whereas false negative results may occur because of errors of sampling or interpretation.
 Satisfactory specimens are usually more likely when FNA is performed by a cytopathologist.